vrthra/mimid/README.md

 Both are required for grammar mining.
 In particular, we can only mine the features that are exercised by the given set of samples.

-Ensure that the program has no external calls during parsing such as `shlex` or other lexers.
+Ensure that the program has no external calls during parsing such as [shlex](https://docs.python.org/3/library/shlex.html) or other lexers.
 For ease of explanation, we assume that you have a single source file program called `ex.py`.
-Copy and paste the contents of `ex.py` in the Jupyter notebook in a Jupyter cell in the *Our subject programs* section with the following format:
+Copy and paste the contents of `ex.py` in the Jupyter notebook in a cell in the *Our subject programs* section with the following format:

 ```
 %%var ex_src